 The upper eyelid suture will consist of a single very fine line beneath the skin surface, while the lower eyelids will have three to four small individual sutures held in place with a small strip of tape.
 The sutures are usually extracted at the end of three days.
-An application of an antiseptic eye ointment will be applied postoperatively, and may result in the blurring of your vision temporarily.
+An application of antiseptic eye ointment will be applied postoperatively and may result in the blurring of your vision temporarily.

 Occasionally, absorbable sutures are used if you are a good candidate.
 It is recommended that a large pair of sunglasses be worn to help protect your eyes and hide the effects of the surgery.

-Once you have returned home, carefully read and follow the postoperative instructions and guidelines provided by Dr. Javaheri and contact him if you have any questions or concerns.*
+Once you have returned home, carefully read and follow the postoperative instructions and guidelines provided by Dr. Javaheri, and contact him if you have any questions or concerns.*

 Eyelid Surgery (Blepharoplasty) Recovery

 After the eyelid surgery in San Francisco, you will experience swelling and bruising around the eyes.
 The amount of swelling varies from case to case depending on the extent of your surgery.
-In addition, you may experience a slight leakage of blood from the incisions, and your eyes may be “gummy” for a week or so afterwards.
+In addition, you may experience a slight leakage of blood from the incisions, and your eyes may be “gummy” for a week or so afterward.

-It is important that your eyelids are not rubbed in anyway.
+It is important that your eyelids are not rubbed in any way.
 Most of the swelling normally subsides after the first ten days following your operation.
 However, bruising around your eyes may persist for a longer period, often up to one month.
 The elevation of your head, avoidance of any stooping, and the use of cold compresses will help reduce the swelling and bruising typically associated with this surgery.*

 In addition, your eyelids will probably feel sore and tight as the anesthetic wears off.
-For most patients, it is normal for this to continue for a few days afterwards, and mild painkillers will alleviate these effects.It is also common for many patients to experience a feeling of numbness in their eyelid region.
+For most patients, it is normal for this to continue for a few days afterward, and mild painkillers will alleviate these effects.It is also common for many patients to experience a feeling of numbness in their eyelid region.
 This is to be expected and normal sensation usually returns relatively quickly in the weeks following your surgery.

 However, on rare occasions, this may be delayed and may take up to several months.
-Some patients may experience dryness in the eyes post operatively which is usually resolved in a few weeks and can be temporarily resolved with eye drops.*
+Some patients may experience dryness in the eyes post-operatively which is usually resolved in a few weeks and can be temporarily resolved with eye drops.*

 Please also be aware that some scarring will occur as a result of your surgery.
 Variations in the healing process do occur from individual to individual, but overall scars heal relatively well from this surgery.
-The scars along the side of the eyelashes usually heal with a near invisible line once several months have passed.
+The scars along the side of the eyelashes usually heal with a near-invisible line once several months have passed.

 Those extending out into the crow’s feet area can become a little reddened and lumpy sometimes requiring additional time to recover completely.
 The massaging of these scars can speed up the recovery process and is recommended in most cases.*